mateomolinaro1/SystematicTradingInfrastructure/README.md

 ### 3️⃣ Live strategy monitoring dashboard

 A **real-time monitoring dashboard** for:
-- tracking the live strategy,
+- tracking my live strategy,
 - inspecting current positions,
 - monitoring orders and executions.

-⚠️ Requires a fully configured trading setup (IB + WRDS).
+✅ **Recommended for most users**
+❌ Does NOT require IB, WRDS, or Pushover.

 ---

 ### 4️⃣ Mock trading monitoring dashboard

 A **real-time dashboard** that monitors:
-- paper trading,
+- mock trading,
 - simulated executions,
-- strategy behavior under live market conditions.
+- visualization of orders, positions and portfolio value.

-✅ **Recommended for users without a funded IB account**
+✅ **Recommended for most users**
-❌ Does NOT require WRDS
-❌ Does NOT require live market data subscriptions
+❌ Does NOT require IB, WRDS, or Pushover.

 ---